-- Heat it for 30 minutes, minimum.

-- Let it cool.

-- When absolutely cool, transfer the contents to a big flask.

-3. 'Spirit I' is now very carefully decanted to the same flask containing slaked lime.

-• Don't let the precipitate come into the flask.

-- 4. A condenser is fixed to the flask.

-- 5. The mixture is kept in the flask for 24 hours without heating.

-- 6. After 24 hours, heat it gently.

-- 7. Now allow the spirit to distil.

-- This spirit obtained after distillation is absolute alcohol.
+- Heat it for 30 minutes, minimum. - Let it cool. - When absolutely cool, transfer the contents to a big flask. - 3.
+'Spirit I' is now very carefully decanted to the same flask containing slaked lime. - Don't let the precipitate come into the flask. - 4.
+A condenser is fixed to the flask. - 5.
+The mixture is kept in the flask for 24 hours without heating. - 6.
+After 24 hours, heat it gently. - 7.
+Now allow the spirit to distil. - This spirit obtained after distillation is absolute alcohol.

-• 11⁄2 c pour recti ounce of potassium carbonate (K2CO3) is red in a glass stoppered bottle and 1 pint of fied spirit 60° O.P. is added to it. • 10 ounce slaked lime or Calcium hydroxide [Ca(OH)2] is taken in a covered crucible. \downarrow Heated for at least 30 minutes The for t mixture is kept well-stoppered in that bottle wo days shaking briskly every now and then It is allowed to become cool The so the so the so the solution is the second seco spirit is very carefully decanted to the flask nat the precipitate may not come to the flask.
-1.7 A condenser is fixed to the flask.
+11⁄2 ounce of potassium carbonate (K2CO3) is poured in a glass stoppered bottle and 1 pint of rectified spirit 60° O.P. is added to it. • 10 ounce slaked lime or Calcium hydroxide [Ca(OH)2] is taken in a covered crucible.
+The mixture is kept well-stoppered in that bottle for two days shaking briskly every now and then The spirit is very carefully decanted to the flask so that the precipitate may not come to the flask.
+Heated for at least 30 minutes It is allowed to become cool When perfectly cooled it is transferred to a big flask.
+A condenser is fixed to the flask.
 It is kept without giving heat for 24 hrs.
 Then it is heated gently.
-Allowed the spirit to distil. \downarrow The distilled spirit, thus obtained, is absolute alcohol
+Allowed the spirit to distil.
+The distilled spirit, thus obtained, is absolute alcohol